Last updated on August 3, 2023

 Young ladies may find this hard to believe, but a man of God will seek the beauty of Jesus in you.
 A godly man will be drawn to your soul that is enraptured with the Holy Spirit.
-He will see your love for the king, your compassion toward others, your kindness for animals, and a heavenly beauty that surpasses the outward beauty you think you need to catch a young man.
+He will see your love for the king, compassion toward others, kindness for animals, and a heavenly beauty that surpasses the outward beauty you think you need to catch a young man.

 If you’re a young lady, would you want a man who was attracted to you only because of your outward beauty?
 That kind of beauty fades.
 Breasts sag, hair turns gray, wrinkles appear, and varicose veins pop out.

 If you are a young man, young Christian ladies want a man who “walks the walk” and not just “talks the talk.”
 A real Christian woman can spot a counterfeit Christian man within a few minutes of conversation.
 A real Christian woman can feel his lustful gaze and she can read his carnal thoughts.
 In fact, any woman will know when a man is not treating her with respect, even if she doesn’t say so.